 The necropolis of the Qutb Shahi kings—also called the Qutb Shahi tombs—is over 400 years old, and still shows you something new with every visit.

 Nice craft beer, a great view, and surprisingly good vegetarian food make Olive Bistro in Hyderabad’s Jubilee Hills a great place to eat, drink and make merry.

 Escape the Indian summer heat and the crowds of visitors in these amazing but relatively less touristy destinations.

 These six destinations for great one-day road trips from Hyderabad have heritage, modern marvels, natural splendour and more to offer.
 And they're all within a few hours’ drive of the city.

 Indian cuisine has an incredible variety, and if you like vegetarian food, here are some brilliant Indian veggie dishes that you should definitely try.

-Beautiful beaches, plenty of eateries, accommodation for all budgets and lots of things to do are why Agonda is one of the best places to stay in south Goa.
+Agonda in South Goa has beautiful beaches, plenty of eateries, accommodation for all budgets and lots of things to do.

 Humans live alongside elephants, bison, leopards and macaques in South India's Anamalai hills, as tea and coffee plantations slowly replace the area’s ancient rainforests.

 The jaw-dropping size and intricacy of these ancient temples in South India will leave you speechless, even if you only see them from the outside.